 PWAs can also be placed as an icon on the home screen like native apps but they hardly take up any storage space.
 Meanwhile, almost all native apps require huge amounts of space in phone storage, not to mention new updates of each new app version.

 In terms of loading speed, progressive web apps outperform native apps.
-It is because PWAs have service workers that cache resources and sync data remotely, allowing it to operate smoothly even with low internet speed.
+It is because PWAs have service workers that cache resources and sync data remotely, allowing them to operate smoothly even with low internet speed.

 However, native apps consume less phone battery than PWAs do.
 Since a progressive web app runs on a mobile browser, there is no direct control over battery consumption.
 It depends on the latency of that browser.